 Annelies’s major research interests are opera and other music theatre genres in the long nineteenth century (1789-1914); staging and performance practice; politics, militarism and war; and gender studies.

 In her current research, Annelies explores the intersections between war, music, and theatre in Britain and France from the French Revolution to the Crimean War (1789–1856).
 She focuses specifically on popular theatre (such as equestrian mass spectacles, comic opera, vaudeville) and how its production and circulation impacted the nineteenth-century imaginary of war and the dissemination of ideologies of militarism as interconnected with nationalism, colonialism, and trauma.
 While her doctoral research was largely focused on France, her new project also interrogates the mobility of theatre, whether it concerns its physical circulation or more imaginary forms of movement.
-To this end, she is collaborating with Dr. Clare Siviter (Bristol) on a project entitled ‘Theatre on the move in times of conflict, 1750-1850’, supported among others by a British Academy\Leverhulme Small Research Grant.
-The project started off with a conference at Magdalen College (18th–19th September 2019).
-She is also transforming her dissertation into a book, provisionally titled ‘Staging History for the Future: The Opéra in Napoleon’s Paris’.
+To this end, she is collaborating with Dr Clare Siviter (Bristol) on a project entitled ‘Theatre on the move in times of conflict, 1750-1850’, supported among others by a British Academy\Leverhulme Small Research Grant.
+The project started off with a conference at Magdalen College (18th–19th September 2019) and a guest-edited journal issue with selected papers will come out for the Journal of War & Culture Studies in May 2021.
+She is also preparing a book manuscript, provisionally titled ‘Performing Transhistoricity at the Opéra, 1799–1815’.

 Andries A. ‘Mobilising Historicity and couleur locale: Fernand Cortez (1809) and Narratives of Empire at the Opéra’, in French Historical Studies.
 (Under Review)